- Most Doritos contain milk or cheese ingredients and are not vegan. However a few flavors might be vegan.

 - Nacho Cheese

 - Poppin’ Jalapeño

 - Simply Organic (Spicy) White Cheddar

 - Salsa Verde

-In summary, most Doritos are not vegan, but there are 2 flavors that appear to be vegan friendly.
+In summary, most Doritos are not vegan, but the Spicy Sweet Chili Flavored Tortilla Chips might be vegan.

 Unfortunately, you can’t really get a straight answer from the customer support channels of these giant companies.

 I would assume that they are not vegan, I just can’t say for sure.

 Many chip brands are the same.
 For example, most Chex Mix flavors aren’t vegan, but a few might be.

 The one well-known exception is Tostitos, where most flavors are vegan.